lamalta/lamalta.github.io/principles.md

 ## avoid monoculture
-	measure, count is the root of capitalism
+	measure, count is the root of capitalism make life a living art

 ## think global
 	observe and understand
+	everything is connected
 	avoid mediations, do not delegate to much get means of production